-Extremophiles are creatures that can thrive in extreme environmental conditions other living things find life-threatening.
+Extremophiles are creatures that thrive in extreme environmental conditions other living things find life-threatening.
 They exist on Earth and give us science-fiction-wired enthusiasts hope for the discovery of life on other planets.

-The weirdness of these creatures eases the harsh reality that, yikes, Earth may be an anomaly—that we exist in this great vastness all alone and are merely an accident created by a bunch of random occurrences in the history of our galaxy.
+The weirdness of these extremophiles eases the harsh reality that, yikes, Earth may be an anomaly—that we exist in this great vastness all alone and are merely an accident created by a bunch of random occurrences in the history of our galaxy.

 The argument against the possibility of life on other planets usually boils down to the inhospitable nature of such environments.
-And yet here on Earth, we have creatures who survive and flourish in just such conditions.
+And yet, here on Earth, we have extremophiles who survive and flourish in just such conditions.

 The ocean worm’s, Nereis sandersi, home is located near the Atlantic Ocean’s hydrothermal vents.
 These vents spout superheated water and dense mineral deposits with temperatures ranging from 140° to 867° Fahrenheit and yet the creature prevails.
 Isn’t this type of adaptation possible on planets with a similar environment such as the hydrothermals on Earth?

 The Red Flat Bark Beetle